Paul Goldschmidt Player Props: Cardinals vs. Giants

 Paul Goldschmidt At The Plate

-- Goldschmidt is hitting .277 with seven doubles, two home runs and 15 walks.
+- Goldschmidt has an OPS of .835, fueled by an OBP of .398 to go with a slugging percentage of .437.
+All three of those stats lead St. Louis hitters this season.

-- Among qualifying hitters in MLB, his batting average ranks 60th, his on-base percentage ranks 25th, and he is 80th in the league in slugging.
+- Among qualified hitters, he ranks 44th in batting average, while his on-base percentage ranks 20th and he is 79th in slugging.

+- In 73.9% of his 23 games this season, Goldschmidt has picked up at least one hit.
+He's also had eight multi-hit games.

-- In 22 games played this season, he has hit a homer in two of them.
+- In 23 games played this year, he has hit a homer in two of them.

-- In seven games this year (31.8%), Goldschmidt has picked up an RBI, including two games with multiple runs batted in.
+- Goldschmidt has an RBI in eight of 23 games this year, with multiple RBI in three of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.